-The Applicant proposes one replacement and two new water service connections off Ridgebrook Drive to service the three lots which will be created as part of this application.
-The Applicant plans a third water service lateral to serve the adjacent parcel as shown on the attached plans.
+The Applicant proposes one replacement and three new water service connections off Ridgebrook Drive to service the four lots which will be created as part of this application.
 This proposal is consistent with the adopted Comprehensive Water System Plan.
 All proposed water improvements are included on the utility plan Sheet C300 of the land use application